Hugel History, Family Crest & Coats of Arms

 Early Origins of the Hugel family

-Important Dates for the Hugel family
+Early History of the Hugel family

 This web page shows only a small excerpt of our Hugel research.
 Another 80 words (6 lines of text) are included under the topic Early Hugel History in all our PDF Extended History products and printed products wherever possible.